Blu3wolf/BMS-Docs/Acronyms.md

 TADIL-J | Link-16 | See Link-16.
 TARCAP | Target Area CAP |
 TAS | True Air Speed | Actual speed through the air.
-TACAN | Tactical Air Naviagtion | A common way of navigating the Falcon world using Radio.
+TACAN | Tactical Air Naviagtion | Military radio navigation system.
+A common way of navigating the Falcon world.
 TBRG | Target Bearing | DED VRP page option.
 TCDS |Threat Adaptive Countermeasures Dispensing Set|
 TCN | See TACAN |
 TCP | Transmission Control Protocol | used for most things on the internet.
 TD | Threshold Detection | SMS IR missile will automatically uncage.
-TE | Tactical Engagement | A type of saved mission where flights are preplanned and preset TEF | Trailing Edge Flap |
+TE | Tactical Engagement | A type of saved mission where flights are preplanned and preset.
+TEF | Trailing Edge Flap |
-TEL | Transport Erector Launcher | A platform for SAMs - transport, firing, and everything inbetween TER | Triple Ejector Rack | A bomb rack that can carry three bombs.
+TEL | Transport Erector Launcher | A platform for SAMs - transport, firing, and everything inbetween.
+TER | Triple Ejector Rack | A bomb rack that can carry three bombs.
 TF | Terrain Following | The ability for Auto Pilot systems to fly low level automatically.
 TFR | Terrain Following Radar | The LANTIRN Navigation pod has a TFR.
-TGP | Targeting Pod | Sniper, Litening etc
+TGP | Targeting Pod | Sniper, Litening etc.
 TGT | Target |
 TIR | TrackIR | A cheap and nasty headtracker (AKA the best on the market).
 Get EDTracker instead.
 TMS | Target Management Switch | A 4 way switch on the SSC.
 Context sensitive, used for a wide variety of tasks in the avionics suite.
 Essential.